Most Commonly Asked Dash Cam Questions by Customers

 A: Yes.
 Straight out of the box they are DIY.
 Mount the camera on the windscreen and plug it into the cigarette lighter socket.
 Wires can be hidden around the roof liner and door trim.
 Most power cords are 4m long so you have plenty of length to feed it around your trim.
 Dual cameras are slightly more tricky because of the front to rear camera connection cable.

-Any qualified auto electrician with Dash Cam installation experience can discreetly install your Dash Cam.
+A qualified auto electrician with Dash Cam installation experience should be able to discreetly install your Dash Cam.

 If hardwiring your Dash Cam with a hardwire kit (for parking mode), we highly recommend using a qualified auto electrician.